howtographql/howtographql/content/backend/graphql-python/3-mutations.md

 Let me explain this snippet, piece by piece:

 * `#1`: Defines a mutation class.
 Right after, you define the *output* of the mutation, the data the server can send back to the client.
 The output is defined *field* by *field* for learning purposes.
-In the next mutation you'll define them as just one.
+In the next mutation, you'll define them as just one.
 * `#2`: Defines the data you can send to the server, in this case, the links' `url` and `description`.
 * `#3`: The mutation method: it creates a link in the database using the data sent by the user, through the `url` and `description` parameters.
 After, the server returns the `CreateLink` class with the data just created.
 See how this matches the parameters set on `#1`.
 * `#4`: Creates a mutation class with a field to be resolved, which points to our mutation defined before.